Xiangyang1984/Pneumo-Typer/README.md

 Pneumo-Typer is a Perl script that doesn't need compilation.
 But before running, Pneumo-Typer needs to pre-install prodigal, blat, blast, and several Perl modules.
 There are two ways to install the Pneumo-Typer.

 ## Installing the Pneumo-Typer via Conda
-We have built a bioconda package for Pneumo-Typer.
+We have built a bioconda package for Pneumo-Typer v1.0.2.
 Users are recommended to install the [conda](https://www.anaconda.com), and then install this package simply with the following command:

 	$ conda install -c bioconda pneumo-typer

 Once the installation is finished, the absolute paths for blat, prodigal, blastn and makeblastdb have been auto-configured well for pneumo-typer.pl, so users should be able to run Pneumo-Typer.

 ## Installing the Pneumo-Typer from Source Code
-Installation of Pneumo-Typer can be accomplished by downloading the code (at https://www.microbialgenomic.cn/Pneumo-Typer.html and https://github.com/xiangyang1984/Pneumo-Typer.git) and then following the steps below.
+Installation of Pneumo-Typer can be accomplished by downloading the code (at https://www.microbialgenomic.cn/Pneumo-Typer.html and https://github.com/xiangyang1984/Pneumo-Typer) and then following the steps below.
 #### Step 1: Download source code
 Download Pneumo-Typer, and put the Pneumo-Typer directory into your PATH with the following command：

 	```
-	$ wget -c https://www.microbialgenomic.cn/gz/pneumo-typer-v1.0.1.tar.gz (Recommended to use)
+	$ wget -c https://www.microbialgenomic.cn/gz/pneumo-typer-v1.0.2.tar.gz (***Recommended to use***)

 	or

 	$ git clone https://github.com/xiangyang1984/Pneumo-Typer.git

-	***Pneumo-Typer contains two large-size files which need to be downloaded manually.
+	***Pneumo-Typer contains two large-size files which need to be downloaded manually***.
 	* cgMLST_profiles
 	$ wget -c -O path_to_Pneumo-Typer/ST_tool/database/cgmlst/cgMLST_profiles https://media.githubusercontent.com/media/Xiangyang1984/Pneumo-Typer/main/ST_tool/database/cgmlst/cgMLST_profiles?download=true
 	* cgMLSA_loci.fas